ruslanmv/webclone/MCP_QUICKSTART.md

    Clone the FastAPI documentation website
    ```

-   Claude will use WebMirror to download it automatically! 🎉
+   Claude will use WebClone to download it automatically! 🎉

 ### Option 2: Standalone Server